MarcoFavorito/google-hashcode-2019/DATA.md

 ### #pics by #tags

+How many pictures have a given number of tags.

     cat a_example.in | cut -d' ' -f2 | tail -n +2 | sort | uniq -c | sed -e "s/^ *//" | awk '{print $2 " " $1}' | sort -n -k 1

+E.g. for file a:

+    2 3
+    3 1

+means that 3 pictures have 2 tags, and 1 picture has 3 tags.

-Here the list for every file a,b,c,d,e:
+Here the same lists for every file a,b,c,d,e:

     2 3   9  4002   4   2   1    1    8    6
     3 1  12 11840   5  90   2  241    9  358